absudabsu/docker-meep/README.md

 docker pull sirgogo/meep-fdtd

 #### start a session
-docker run -it -v /HOSTdirectory:/home/hostSRC -p 2222:22 meepdocker \# with access to HOST files and a port mapping HOSTip:2222 to meepdockerIP:22
+docker run -it -v /HOSTdirectory:/home/hostSRC -p 2222:22 sirgogo/meep-fdtd \# with access to HOST files and a port mapping HOSTip:2222 to meepdocker:22

 #### enjoy!
 python siex.py